iamkmr19/Tata-CLiQ-Home-ECommerce-Analytics-MSExcel-PowerBI/README.md

 * Month

 The project combines **data cleaning, KPI development, segmentation, visualization, and business storytelling** to demonstrate an end-to-end data analytics workflow.

+> **Disclaimer:** This is an independent portfolio/business intelligence case study built on a public online-retail dataset.
+It is **not** an official internal report of Tata CLiQ or the Tata Group; branding is used solely for presentation purposes.

 ---